Reapism/Skork/README.md

 # What is Skork?
-Skork is a custom compiler for a custom script like language for a sort of game.
+Skork is a custom programming language for writing a game with rules you define.
-This description represents a prototype that is likely to be very different with each commit.
-The reason for that is because I understand what the interface will look like but all the of intricate functionalities aren't completely thought out.
+Skork allows you to test code in a visual way using sprites.
 This project is meant for the public coding community to browse and look at current Skork code.
-Feel free to fork it and make any update/addition/deletion you want. *But remember to do all such activities **in accordance to the current license.***
+Feel free to fork it and make any update/addition/deletion you want.
+*But remember to do all such activities **in accordance to the current license.***

 # Why the name Skork?